 Alexandria is a 2014 BEF Leroy Straight and Dorothy Jewkes Straight Scholarship Recipient

 Alexandria began her post high school educational career at Rutgers University, where she enrolled in the Rutgers Business School, and majored in Accounting and minored in Human Resource Management.

-Alexandria considers herself fortunate to have worked as a Finance Intern at Dun

-  & Bradstreet in the Corporate Controllers Group during the Summer of 2017.
-She

-  is also very grateful to have been selected as the New Jersey Society of CPA’s

-  2017 Scholarship Award Recipient.
-Currently she is interning with the Walt

-  Disney Company in Orlando, Florida, and this summer she is looking forward to

-  beginning her journey at PwC, PricewaterhouseCoopers, as an intern on the

-  Assurance team-practicing audit.
+Alexandria considers herself fortunate to have worked as a Finance Intern at Dun & Bradstreet in the Corporate Controllers Group during the Summer of 2017.
+She is also very grateful to have been selected as the New Jersey Society of CPA’s 2017 Scholarship Award Recipient.
+Currently she is interning with the Walt Disney Company in Orlando, Florida, and this summer she is looking forward to beginning her journey at PwC, PricewaterhouseCoopers, as an intern on the Assurance team-practicing audit.

-  Alexandria will graduate Rutgers in May, 2018, with 150 credits and hopes to

-  pass the Certified Public Accounting Exam, become a CPA and begin her career at
+Alexandria graduated from Rutgers in May, 2018, with plans to become a CPA and begin her career at PwC.

-  PwC.